hubutui/pkgbuild-generator-for-r/README.md

 * support for R packages from [CRAN](https://cran.r-project.org)
 * support for R packages from [Bioconductor](https://bioconductor.org)
 * recursively generate `PKGBUILD` for R packages and its depends
+* add `gcc-fortran` to `makedepends` if any Fortran source file is found in source tarball
 * generate `lilac.yaml` and `lilac.py` for building in [ArchLinux CN repo](https://github.com/archlinuxcn/repo)
 * and more...